percona/percona-server-mongodb-operator/source/faq.rst

-The architecture of state-centric applications (like databases) should be composed in a right way to avoid crashes, data loss, or data inconsistencies during hardware failure.
-Percona Distribution for MongoDB Operator provides out-of-the-box functionality to automate provisioning and management of highly available MongoDB database clusters on Kubernetes.
+The architecture of state-centric applications (like databases) should be composed in a right way to avoid crashes, data loss, or data inconsistencies during hardware failure. |operator| provides out-of-the-box functionality to automate provisioning and management of highly available MongoDB database clusters on Kubernetes.